towersvault/shinpokered/README.md

 - Mist Stone: If all the stat exp is already at max, then it will set all the DVs to maximum instead
 - Beating the seafoam missingo battle adds an achievement to your diploma
 - The female trainer pic will now display on the diploma if applicable
+- The eating/angry message in safari battles will no longer display incorrectly when returning to neutral
+- The eating/angry safari state counter correctly increases by 1-5 turns instead of 0-4 turns
+- Safari battles correctly reset the catch rate when either eating/angry state returns to neutral

 #Bugfixes